 Iron oxide is made from iron and oxygen, seen in nature as rust.
 Logwood is a natural dye from logwood tree extracts, while carbon is ash or soot.

 Browns are typically created from iron oxide and iron ochre clay.

 - Iron Oxide

 Cinnabar is considered toxic and comes from mercury sulfide.
 Cadmium red is derived from the heavy metal cadmium and possibly carcinogenic.
 Naphthol-AS pigment is classified as an azo pigment and used in manufacturing.
 This pigment has been noted to have fewer allergic reactions reported.
 Note: Red pigments are often toxic and more commonly cause allergic reactions than other pigments.

 Disazodiarylide is an organic pigment, while cadmium sulfide is an inorganic pigment that is toxic and possibly carcinogenic.

 - Cadmium sulfide

 - Chrome Yellow

+Curcuma yellow is created from turmeric or curcumin, which are natural substances.
+Chrome yellow is derived from lead, a toxic metal.
 Reactions are more common with yellow pigments than others due the high amount needed to create a bright color.